Pierre van Hooijdonk: Benfica

 Van Hooijdonk then signed a three-year deal for Benfica in 2000 where he joined up with one of the former Celtic F.C. 'three amigos' Jorge Cadete.
 He eventually only played one season for them with 19 goals.
 At Benfica he faced the same structural problems as he faced at Nottingham Forest and the team used three different managers throughout the season.
 The new chairman at the club had no faith in Van Hooijdonk and he was set back into its second team.
 Benfica was planning on selling him to another foreign club, but all Van Hooijdonk wanted was to return to his home country.
 At the end of the 2000–01 season, he signed for his fourth Dutch club, Feyenoord.

 Feyenoord

-While at Feyenoord, he will always be remembered for his free kick abilities and his integral part in the UEFA Cup 2001–02 win.
-He scored two goals against Borussia Dortmund in the final at De Kuip and his performances helped Feyenoord beat Freiburg, Rangers, PSV Eindhoven and Inter Milan in earlier rounds.
+While at Feyenoord, he was noted for his free-kick ability and played a key role in the club’s UEFA Cup 2001–02 campaign.
+He scored twice against Borussia Dortmund in the final at De Kuip and also contributed in earlier rounds against SC Freiburg, Rangers, PSV, and Inter Milan.